 You get to know the local community

 If you’re new to Salford, it can feel a little daunting and nerve-racking to go explore your new home.
-But it’s important to get familiar with your new city, so you can feel settled and enjoy your time here.
+However, it’s important to get familiar with your new city, so you can feel settled and enjoy your time here.
 Volunteering is a great way to get to know the Salford community.

 Many volunteer roles involve working in the city, which will enhance your understanding of the local area.
 It also helps you build your local network.
 You can develop friendships with the residents that have lived in the community for years or those who are new to the area.
 As volunteering usually has a strong community focus, you’ll find that local people will take you in as one of their own, and soon Salford will become your second home.